 - Brand strategist to help you craft your brand story

 - Search Engine Optimisation (SEO) expert to help you maximise your site.

 - Use scheduling tools to get your content out regularly and frequently.

 - Use design tools like Canva to help you craft graphics.

-- Recruit a brand photographer to capture images of you that tie in with your brand story that you can use repeatedly across your touchpoints.
+- Recruit a brand photographer to capture images of you that align with your brand story that you can repeatedly use across your touchpoints.

 - Use frameworks like the StoryBrand 7-part framework to help you write compelling messages, emails, and stories.

 - Draft a standard operating procedure (SOP) for how you do each of the above so that if you do outsource anything, you’ll be able to hand over your SOPs.

 - Use an email marketing system such as Mailchimp or ActiveCampaign.

 - Use tools like Ubersuggest, Answer The Public, and Hubspot to develop ideas for content.